-Well known for the role of "Lindsey McDonald" in Joss Whedon's "Angel," which garnered him worldwide recognition, Kane's TV resume also includes a leading role on Leverage (2008-2012) as Eliot Spencer.
-He also appeared in the Jerry Bruckheimer-produced, CBS series "Close To Home" (2005-2006) and a featured slot in the Stephen Spielberg/TNT miniseries "Into The West."
-In addition, Kane made his mark in big-screen films that include "Friday Night Lights" (2006); "Just Married," where he starred with Ashton Kutcher and Brittany Murphy (2003); "Life Or Something Like It", where he played the fiancé of the beautiful Angelina Jolie; "Secondhand Lions," (2003) in which he was honored to play a young Robert Duvall; "Summer Catch;" "Hide;" and "Taxi" to name a few.
+Well known for the role of "Lindsey McDonald" in Joss Whedon's "Angel," which garnered him worldwide recognition, Kane's TV resume includes a leading role in the Jerry Bruckheimer-produced, CBS televisions series "Close To Home" and playing "High Wolf" for Stephen Spielberg in the TNT miniseries "Into The West."
+Kane has made his mark in big-screen films that include "Friday Night Lights"; "Just Married," where he starred with Ashton Kutcher and Brittany Murphy; "Life Or Something Like It", where he played the fiancé of the beautiful Angelina Jolie; "Secondhand Lions," in which he was honored to play a young Robert Duvall; "Summer Catch;" "Hide;" and "Taxi" to name a few.